Getting a Library Card

 The applicant’s date of birth, signature, and identification are required to obtain a library card.
 A parent or guardian’s signature is required for anyone under 18 years of age to obtain a card.
 Parental identification may be requested.

-Available to Residents, Non-Residents & Visitors Alike
+Available to Residents & Non-Residents

 A non-resident is anyone who resides outside or does not own or rent taxable real property within the city limits of Aberdeen or those areas that are under contract with the library.
 A fee is charged to nonresidents to borrow material.
 No portion of the fee will be refunded.
+Non-residents can choose to pay $5 for one month, $12 for 3 months or $42 for a year.

 For More Information